Witness Interviews in Internal Investigations: The US Perspective

 13.2.11 Presenting documentary evidence during remote interviews

-During a remote interview, the same considerations with respect to sharing documents in advance referenced above will generally apply; it is typically advisable to share documentary evidence through the videoconferencing platform, rather than to send the interviewee soft- or hard-copy binders of evidence in advance.
-However, it is sometimes challenging to navigate documents on a screen, particularly where the documents are lengthy or technical in nature.
+During a remote interview, the same considerations with respect to sharing documents in advance referenced above will generally apply; it is typically advisable to share documentary evidence through the videoconferencing platform rather than to send the interviewee soft-copy or hard-copy binders of evidence in advance; however, it is sometimes challenging to navigate documents on a screen, particularly if they are lengthy or have technical content.
 In those circumstances, providing copies and asking the witness to review them in advance can avoid significant unproductive interview time.
-Should the practitioner need to share the evidence in advance, security precautions should be undertaken, such as sending password protected files to the interviewee’s company email address.
+Should the practitioner need to share the evidence in advance, security precautions should be undertaken, such as sending password-protected files to the interviewee’s company email address.

 Depending on personal style, the practitioner may choose to display the documents or ask the note-taker to do so.
 Should the practitioner rely on the note-taker, the note-taker should already be familiar with the documents to avoid disrupting the interview.